bessaYo/game-theory-project/README.md

 # Peer-to-Peer Electricity Trading Simulation

-This project was part of the Game Theory course at TUHH.
 This project was developed as part of the Game Theory course at the Hamburg University of Technology (TUHH).
 Our implementation reconstructs the simulation model discussed in the paper:

 [Peer-to-peer electricity trading in grid-connected residential communities with household distributed photovoltaic](https://www.sciencedirect.com/science/article/abs/pii/S0306261920311661)